nservant/HiC-Pro/doc/MANUAL.rst

 | The next step is to separate the invalid ligation products from the valid pairs.
 Dangling end and self circles pairs are therefore excluded.
 | Only valid pairs involving two different restriction fragments are used to build the contact maps.
 Duplicated valid pairs associated to PCR artefacts are discarded.
 | The fragment assignment can be visualized through a BAM files of aliged pairs where each pair is flagged according to its classification.
+| In case of Hi-C protocols that do not require a restriction enzyme such as DNase Hi-C or micro Hi-C, the assignment to a restriction is not possible.
+If no GENOME_FRAGMENT file are specified, this step is ignored.
+Short range interactions can however still be discarded using the *MIN_CIS_DIST* parameter.

 3. **Quality Controls**